-His principle areas of interest are Roman Republican, Western Imperial and early Barbarian history and archaeology, as well as Classical philology.
-He has broad secondary interests in the archaeology of Early Bronze Age Mesopotamia and the political history of Middle Kingdom-Second Intermediate Period Ancient Egypt, as well as general interests in both Classic and Postclassic Mesoamerican sociopolitical structures.
+His principle areas of interest are Roman and Medieval history and archaeology, as well as Classical philology.
+Paul has broad secondary interests in the archaeology of Bronze Age Mesopotamia, and the political history of Middle Kingdom through Late Period Ancient Egypt, including general interests in both Classic and Postclassic Mesoamerican sociopolitical structures.